foundationallm/foundationallm/docs/release-notes/breaking-changes.md

 **FoundationaLLM.Attachment**

-The Attachment resource provider saves the attachment references to Cosmos DB.
+The Attachment resource provider now saves the attachment references to Cosmos DB, instead of Data Lake storage.
-A new Cosmos DB container must be created, named `Attachments`, with a partition key `/upn`.
+A new Cosmos DB container must be created, named `Attachments`, with the following partition key: `/upn`.

+The following MSIs require a Cosmos DB role assigned:
+1. Gateway API
+2. Orchestration API
+3. Management API

 ### Long-Running Operations